ashiklom/pecan.book/users_guide/advanced_users_guide/Connecting-pecan-to-a-remote-server.md

 devtools::install_github("pecanproject/pecan", subdir = 'utils')
 ```

-Next we need to install the model specifc pieces, this is done
+Next we need to install the model specific pieces, this is done
 almost the same:

 ```